AIMotionLab-SZTAKI/AIMotionLab-Virtual/README.md

 # Virtual 3D model of AIMotion-Lab and simulation with MuJoCo engine

-The documentation can be accessed [here](https://github.com/AIMotionLab-SZTAKI/Mujoco-Simulator/wiki).
+The old documentation can be accessed [here](https://github.com/AIMotionLab-SZTAKI/Mujoco-Simulator/wiki).

 ## Installation
 1. Create and activate a virtual environment with Python <= 3.9